Vizovice: History

 The first written mention of Vizovice is from 1261, when it was owned by the newly established Smilheim monastery.
 During the Hussite Wars, the monastery and the village were badly damaged and looted.
-In 1485, during the rule of Lords of Kunštát, the Cistercian monastery was definitely abolished.
+In 1485, during the rule of the Lords of Kunštát, the Cistercian monastery was definitely abolished.

 In 1567, the estate was bought by Zdeněk Kavka of Říčany, who had built a Renaissance residence called Nový Smilheim in the fortified area of the abolished monastery.
 Vizovice was promoted to a town in 1570 by Emperor Maximilian II.
 This began a period of development of crafts, which brought prosperity to Vizovice.
 In the second half of the 17th century, the estate became a property of the Gollen family.
 Shortly after, the town and the castle were burned down by Turkish invaders.
 In 1749–1770, during the rule of Count Hermann Hannibal of Blümegen, a new Baroque castle with French and English garden was built.